Smoked pork loin should be at every COOKOUT!

 Brine for Smoked Pork Loin

 I think the key to a good smoked loin is the brine.
-You don’t even need to brine it overnight it just needs at least 6 hours.
+You don’t need to brine it overnight it just needs at least 6 hours.

 After at least 6 hours, remove the pork loin from the brine and pat dry.
 Grab your favorite binder and then apply our rub to thge meat.